hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/9-Security/3-Change kernel runtime parameters, persistent and non-persistent.md

 ________________________________________________________________________________________________

+### change a kernel parameter (Permanently)

-to make the changes permanent, we should create a file:
+to make the changes permanently, we should create a file:

 ```bash
 [bob@centos-host ~]$ vi /etc/sysctl.d/99-sysctl.conf